Gender inequality in Australia: Mental health issues and addiction

-Males' mental health outcomes throughout Australia are disproportionate to those experienced by a number of populations in Australia.
+Men's mental health outcomes throughout Australia are disproportionate to those experienced by a number of populations in Australia.

-While Australian women are more likely to experience general mental illness than men, across all Australian states and territories, men are three times more likely to commit suicide than women.
+Men are three times more likely to commit suicide than women across all Australian states and territories.
+This is despite the fact that more women (24.6%) than men (18%) have experienced mental health disorders in the past 12 months.

 Despite this high prevalence of suicide amongst the Australian male population, in 2013 only 27% of men sought out professional mental health services, compared to 40% of women.

 Men also had twice the rate of substance abuse compared to the general population.
 This rate of substance abuse is also five times more likely amongst those who have previously been incarcerated.

-In attempting to explain these disproportionate figures regarding men's mental health in Australia, a qualitative study into men’s suicide rates identified substantial misinterpretation of men regarding their behaviour and thinking (Player et al., 2015).
+In attempting to explain these disproportionate figures regarding men's mental health in Australia, a qualitative study into men's suicide rates identified substantial misinterpretation of men regarding their behaviour and thinking.
 The CEO of national mental health charity SANE Australia suggested that, "There's a belief that the very idea of being a man is that you deal with stuff and you don't reach out or connect.
 Untreated, the problem snowballs.
 The combination of that and the notion of having to deal with it alone, is the reason behind high suicide rates".